Forums, mentoring, training, masterclasses, events, bi-monthly newsletter

 Green - CBP are passionate about helping the environment.
-So much so both of the buildings we’re housed in - the Blackburn Enterprise centre and the Energy Zone have lots of environmental features.
-For example, the Energy Zone is a case study in renewable energy technology.
-It has two air source heat pumps to heat the radiators, solar panels to heat our water instead of using electricity and photovoltaic panels, which convert sunlight back into electricity, which we can sell back to the national grid.
+So much so the Energy Zone is a case study in renewable energy technology, it has two air source heat pumps to heat the radiators, solar panels to heat our water instead of using electricity and photovoltaic panels, which convert sunlight back into electricity, which we can sell back to the national grid.

 Healthy Living is a BwD charity whose aim is to ensure local people have access to and are involved in the design and delivery of services that improve their health and well being.
 Through their activities at the Energy Zone, the charity works in a number of ways: promotion of health and well-being, community engagement, prevention and volunteers and training.
-The projects include a community gym and a food co-op run by local volunteers which sells fruit and vegetables.
+The projects include a community gym and a 'Ollie Van' run by local volunteers which sells fruit and vegetables outside the Energy Zone on Wednesday morning.
 Here at Energy Zone we promote a ‘healthy living’ attitude to eating, growing and sourcing your food, decreasing your food miles and increasing your appetite for life.